geofslike-wq/GeoFS-OSM-Airport-Models/README.md

 American A321ceo leaving the gates at DCA

 ![Emirates A380 taking off from DXB](https://i.ibb.co/xSPbNP9f/image-1.png)
-Emirates A380 taking off from DXB
+Emirates A380 taking off from DXB (Credit: Featherway)

 ## Contribution